 - Qualified section 179 real property (described below).

-You can get refer IRS publication on depreciation.
+get refer IRS publication on depreciation.
 Also read if there is a difference between section 179 and bonus depreciation

 While the information on this site - Internal Revenue Code Simplified-is about legal issues, it is not legal advice or legal representation.
 Because of the rapidly changing nature of the law and our reliance upon outside sources, we make no warranty or guarantee of the accuracy or reliability of information contained herein.